ascha19/120-Work/README.md

 # 120-Work

-This is my repo for coursework related to Creative Coding 1.
+This is my repo for Creative Coding 1 coursework.